Chickens on a farm

 Land registration

-You must register within 30 days from the date you first keep sheep.
+You must register within 30 days from the date you first keep chickens.
 It is free and requires basic information about your smallholding/croft/farm.

 You will get two numbers: